YCChenVictor/blog-frontend/src/posts/software/dsa/main.md

 ### Linked list

 A linked list is a linear data structure where elements are stored in a sequence, and each element is linked to its next element using pointers or references.
 It consists of a series of nodes, where each node contains a data element and a reference to the next node in the sequence.
-For more information, please refer to [linked list].
+For more information, please refer to [linked list](/blog/software/dsa/linked-list).

 ### Hash Table